 Delta Air Lines’ Accident and Incident History

-Since 1947, Delta has reportedly been involved in 12 accidents, resulting in the loss of 303 people.
+Since 1947, Delta has been involved in several accidents, resulting in the loss of over 300 people.
 The following is a summary of some of Delta’s fatal accidents and incidents:

-Delta Air Lines Flight 1288, Pensacola, FL, July 6, 1996, in Pensacola, Florida, two passengers died and two were seriously injured when just prior to takeoff the airplane experienced an engine failure that resulted in engine debris penetrating the fuselage.
+Delta Air Lines Flight 1288, Pensacola, FL, July 6, 1996: 2 passengers died and two were seriously injured when just prior to takeoff the airplane experienced an engine failure that resulted in engine debris penetrating the fuselage.

-Delta Air Lines Flight 191, Fort Lauderdale to Los Angeles with a stop at Dallas/Fort Worth International Airport, August 2, 1985, in Delta’s worst crash to date, 135 people were killed when the flight from Fort Lauderdale to Dallas/Fort Worth attempted to land during a thunderstorm.
+Delta Air Lines Flight 191, Fort Lauderdale to Los Angeles with a stop at Dallas/Fort Worth International Airport, August 2, 1985: in Delta’s worst crash to date, 137 people were killed when the flight from Fort Lauderdale to Dallas/Fort Worth attempted to land during a thunderstorm.

-Delta Air Lines Flight 723, Boston, July 13, 1973, 88 people died when a flight from Burlington, Vermont, to Boston, Massachusetts, crashed during its final approach due to pilot error.
+Delta Air Lines Flight 723, Boston, July 13, 1973: 89 people died when a flight from Burlington, Vermont, to Boston, Massachusetts, crashed during its final approach due to pilot error.

-Delta Air Lines Flight 954, Chicago, December 20, 1972, 10 people died on a flight from Tampa, Florida, to Chicago, Illinois, that crashed during landing when it collided with North Central Airlines Flight 575
+Delta Air Lines Flight 954, Chicago, December 20, 1972: 10 people died on a flight from Tampa, Florida, to Chicago, Illinois, that crashed during landing when it collided with North Central Airlines Flight 575

-Delta Air Lines Flight 318, Waskom, TX, May 17, 1953, in Waskom Texas, 19 people were killed on a flight from Dallas Love Field on approach to Shreveport, Louisiana when the plane crashed during a thunderstorm.
+Delta Air Lines Flight 318, Waskom, TX, May 17, 1953: 19 people were killed on a flight from Dallas Love Field on approach to Shreveport, Louisiana when the plane crashed during a thunderstorm.